qmk/qmk_firmware/keyboards/charue/sunsetter_r2/keymaps/debug/readme.md

-# The default keymap for sunsetter_r2
+# The debug keymap for Sunsetter R2